boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 * linking external C++ or Fortran solvers against the native SmartRedis client;
 * validating producer/consumer configuration with `pydantic` models before a run starts, logging the coupled pipeline with `loguru`, and profiling slow exchange loops with `pyinstrument`.

-RedisAI model execution (`set_model`, `set_model_from_file`, `run_model`) is **not** part of the default workflow — that requires separately building RedisAI and ONNXRuntime backends on a supported platform.
+RedisAI model execution (`set_model`, `set_model_from_file`, `run_model`) is not part of the default workflow because no model-execution backend such as ONNXRuntime, PyTorch, or TensorFlow is built.
 The full production architecture, Slurm templates, database placement strategies, and model-injection examples are maintained in [SmartSim4CSC](https://github.com/boss507104/SmartSim4CSC).

 ---